Girl (Dannii Minogue album): Background

 In 1995, Minogue had initially begun work on the follow-up album to Get into You.
 However, during recording sessions, Mushroom Records terminated their contract with Minogue.
-Following a divorce from Julian McMahon and a cover-shoot for Australian Playboy magazine, Minogue was approached by Warner Brothers Records to record a new album.
+Following a divorce from Julian McMahon and a cover-shoot for Australian Playboy magazine, Minogue was approached by Warner Bros.
+Records to record a new album.

 Recording

 Sessions began in early 1997 with Ian Masterson and Brian Higgins.

 Title and artwork

 The album's name is a direct reference to the refrain "I may not be the innocent girl" in the album's lead single, "All I Wanna Do".
 The album artwork was shot by Steve Shaw and designed by Gerard Saint.
 In 2007, the re-issue featured slightly different artwork with Minogue's head tilted to face the camera and additional booklet design featuring lyrics and images from the album's respective music video shoots, also shot by Steve Shaw.

 Composition

-Girl was distinctively more dance-orientated than Minogue's previous work and stands as a dance, Drum and Bass, techno and electronica album.
+Girl was distinctively more dance-orientated than Minogue's previous work and stands as a dance, trance, techno and electronica album.
 The album opens with the lead single "All I Wanna Do", which contained a more emphasised hi-NRG sound in contrast to the pop style.
 This would be felt on the rest of the album.
 The other tracks on Girl ranged from mature pop songs ("Heaven Can Wait", "Am I Dreaming?", "Everything I Wanted", "It's Amazing") to more techno-oriented tracks ("Disremembrance", "Movin' Up" and bonus tracks "Someone New", "Keep Up with the Good Times").
 The album also included notable styles of dance music ("So in Love with Yourself", "If It Moves – Dub It", "Coconut") as well as ambient-infused sounds ("Everybody Changes Underwater").